Prison Legal News:

 - Prisoner Suit Alleging Sexual Assault By Colorado Sheriffs Staff Reinstated (p 44)

-At one state prison guards are accused ...
+At one state prison guards are accused of ...

 During the Civil War, General William Tecumseh Shermans devastating march through the South was a blight on Georgia and all who lived there.
 Today, the safety of many Georgians particularly the 50,000 confined in the states 37 prisons is just as precarious.